The James Bond Roulette Strategy Explained For NZ Players

 James Bond Betting Strategy vs the Martingale

 The James Bond strategy relies on covering 67.7% of the wheel, giving you the same possibility for a win.
 Alternatively, you could explore the Romanosky Roulette system, which offers different patterns for covering a large portion of the wheel.
+The other 33.3% are the numbers not covered with bets that could cost you everything.

 Comparison Examples